ucsb-cs156/w24/lab/team02.md

 * Setting up a Repo with qa deployment on Dokku

 Coding Tasks:
-* Adding 4 to 5 database tables (one per team member)
+* Adding 6 database tables (about one per team member)
 * Setting up CRUD (Create, Read, Update, Destroy) operations for each of those tables
 * Adding backend test coverage for all of that